Upstream#

 fail_timeout=

 unsuccessful attempts to communicate with the server (max_fails) should happen to consider the server unavailable.
-The server

-then becomes unavailable for the same amount of time before it is retried.server
+The server then remains unavailable for the same amount of time

-in an upstream resolves into multiple peers,
+directive in a group resolves into multiple servers,

 its fail_timeout

-setting applies to each peer individually.server
+setting applies to each server individually.server

 directives are resolved,